abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Ajahn said to us, “Well, it’s a good thing we don’t take refuge in the weather.”
 When he said that, my mood immediately changed.
 We were only going to get wet, that’s all.
 We had places to dry our clothes and we would be outside for only a couple hours.
-Plus it was going to be really good work, a substantial service to the monastery.
+In addition, it was going to be really good work, a substantial service to the monastery.

-Ajahn Pasanno’s comment has stuck with me over time, and has encouraged me to question myself, *What am I taking refuge in?
+Ajahn Pasanno’s comment has stuck with me over time, and has encouraged me to ask myself, *What am I taking refuge in?
 Is it the work I’m doing?
 The relationships I’m cultivating?
 Am I taking refuge in wanting to feel good and not being inconvenienced in body or mind?* After reflecting like that it can be easy to set aside my aversion to rain.
 On